Malengu/Malengu/README.md

 I'm a second-year Master's student at Harbin Institute of Technology (Shenzhen), specializing in Computer Science and Technology.
 I've been learning about deep learning and am on my way to becoming an expert.

-* 🌍  I'm based in Shenzhen
+* 🌍  I'm based in Shenzhen.
 * ✉️  You can contact me at [tapiwamarley@gmail.com](mailto:tapiwamarley@gmail.com)
 * 🧠  I'm learning generative models.
-* 🤝  I'm open to collaborating on Projects
+* 🤝  I'm open to collaborating on Projects.
 * ⚡  I love setting goals and working hard to achieve them.

 ### Skills